ESP32Cubes/ESP32cube_docs/docs/S3/00_ai_chat.md

 After restarting, the device will automatically connect to the configured WiFi network.

 If the configuration fails, please verify your WiFi name and password, then try again.

+## Talk to the Bot

+After the device connects to the WiFi network, you can now chat with the bot.
+Wake up the bot by saying "你好小智", or press the button on the right.